|A No Name Pub|

 This amber ale was absolutely perfect for an 83 degree spring afternoon in Florida.
 The flavor wasn't too deep but definitely deeper than I was used to.
 I was very impressed that I genuinely liked it, especially because I prefer very pale, very light beers when I get my hankerings.

 My No Name Beer was cool, crisp and refreshing.
 I am trying to think of a comparison beer to give my real beer drinking friends an idea of what my No Name Beer tasted like.
 I would say it definitely reminded me of Yuengling Lager, which I do enjoy.
 I also got a wicked buzz off of it.
 Beer does that to me.

 We hung around No Name Pub until I finished a soda and the buzz calmed down.
 Of course we also had to partake in tradition during our visit to No Name Pub.
 When in Rome people!
 When in Rome.
 We needed to make the visit official by leaving our mark with an autographed dollar bill for the wall.
 The bartender gladly obliged our request by handing us a basket filled with markers and a staple gun.
 We each took a turn personalizing our dollar bill.
 My son had the honors of finding the perfect place in the pub to hang it.

 |Leaving our mark in No Name Pub.|

-Once our mission was completed, we said our goodbyes to our bartender then stepped back into the warm Florida sunshine.
+Once our mission was completed, we said our goodbyes to the bartender and stepped back into the warm Florida sunshine.
 We spent some time outside admiring the colorful decor.
-No Name Pub is very protective of their trees.
-Every tree had a warning sign not to carve names and the like in their bark because they were alive.
+It was so quaint and beachy.
+I noticed No Name Pub was very protective of their trees.
+Every tree had a warning sign to not carve names and the like in their bark because they were alive.
 I found that gesture to be so awesome!